Common Diesel Engine Issues and How to Spot Them

 Early Warning Signs You Shouldn’t Ignore

-Strange noises from your engine are often a warning about developing problems:
+Strange noises from your engine are often a warning about developing problems.

-• A knocking sound usually points to oil contamination or timing issues that are caused by worn bearings or piston damage.
+A knocking sound usually points to oil contamination or timing issues that are caused by worn bearings or piston damage.

-• If the engine suddenly loses power, especially when you have heavy loads, This is a clear sign of cylinder compression problems or failing turbochargers.
+Your engine can also tell you that something is wrong through changes in its performance.
+If the engine suddenly loses power, especially when you have heavy loads, this is a clear sign of cylinder compression problems or failing turbochargers.

-• The rough idling you experience might point to faulty injectors or fuel pump problems that need quick attention.
+The rough idling you experience might point to faulty injectors or fuel pump problems that need quick attention.

-Additional warning signs you should also watch out for include:
+Other signs you should also watch out for include:

 Simple Checks That Save Money